-AHDB first published the Nutrient Management Guide (RB209) in May 2017.
-Since its publication, recommendations have been revised, with the latest independent research funded by AHDB and its partners.
+The Nutrient Management Guide (RB209) is funded and supported by the Agriculture and Horticulture Development Board in conjunction with a range of industry and academic partners.
+AHDB first published the Nutrient Management Guide (RB209) in May 2017, after taking over secretariat and governance for revisions from Defra in November 2014.
+Since its publication, recommendations have been revised with the latest independent research funded by AHDB and its partners.
 A list of updates is available at ahdb.org.uk/rb209

-To improve the accessibility and relevance of the recommendations and information, the Nutrient Management Guide (RB209) is published as seven sections that are updated individually.
+To improve the accessibility and relevance of the recommendations and information, the Nutrient Management Guide (RB209) is published as seven sections that are updated individually: